Last Updated on June 29, 2022 by Rebecca Huff

-As with many of my recipes, one of my kids was in the kitchen with me to share opinions of how it's going.
-When I mixed the onion, persimmon and goat cheese together with the balsamic vinegar, we knew we had a winner.
+As with many of my recipes, one of my kids was in the kitchen with me to share opinions on how it was going.
+When I mixed the onion, persimmon, and goat cheese together with the balsamic vinegar, we knew we had a winner.

 In the recipe, I recommend soaking the red onion in a bowl of ice water, this will take out the “bite” of the onion, and hopefully prevent that onion-y taste after you've finished eating!
 You can totally skip that step if you are in a hurry or for whatever reason.

 Also, I estimated the best ratio of ingredients here, however, just know that unless you are baking you don't really have to measure!
-Just use your best judgement or your own taste buds to decide how you like it.
-You may like more goat cheese and less onions or whatever, do it your way.
+Just use your best judgment or your own taste buds to decide how you like it.
+You may like more goat cheese and fewer onions or whatever, do it your way.

 Persimmon Harvest Salad

 - 1 avocado diced